In a world where a cookie-cutter approach to social media is the norm, differentiation is a must.

 3. Know Your Market

-As the use of social marketing for business continues to evolve, having an established social media presence is crucial.
+As social media marketing for business continues to evolve, having an established social media presence is crucial.

 However, before you dive in, take a step back and analyze what your motivation for using social media truly is and how that impacts your target market.